magogate/Replacing-SAN-in-SQL-2019-Cluster/README.md

 In this video series, we will see how to analyze and metigate the impact, if we had to replace the SAN device in our data center.

 ## What's needed to replicate this
+#### SQL 2019 & Win 2019
+  - To form Win 2019 Cluster and after that SQL 2019 cluster, you would need corresponding softwares.
+You can find those details in my prior videos.
-1. You would need 3 VMS
+#### You would need 3 VMS
   - As shown in Image, 1st VM will act as Domain Controller as well as SAN.
 Since we can't afford to have a SAN, we have to utilize our VM as SAN.
   - 2 VMs for failover.
 Note, we have to confirgure Active / Passive SQL 2019 cluster - unlike prior Active / Active cluster
-3.